This article was first published in September 2019 and was updated in June 2020.

 Curries are therefore extremely popular in KZN where authentic Indian cuisine has a South African twist.
 The most prominent example is the bunnychow, where a loaf of bread is sliced in half, the insides hollowed out and then curry is poured into the remaining loaf.

 It is difficult to pinpoint exactly what a typical meal in South Africa is as each culture, religion and race has their own unique dish or variations of famous South African foods.
 Yet throughout the spectrum, there is a clear star attraction – red meat.

-Although there has been a rise of vegetarianism, with vegan restaurants popping up like Lekker Vegan or Conscious 108, typical South African dishes will most likely have some sort of meat on the plate.
+Although there has been a rise of vegetarianism, with vegan restaurants popping up like Lekker Vegan, typical South African dishes will most likely have some sort of meat on the plate.